Lisachard/Habit-Enforcer/README.md

 # Explications :

 This project was created by three second year students of computer sciences.
-As part of our object-oriented programming (OOP) lessons in PHP, our final exam is a project which consists in the making of an inspired Habitica website.
-We started with two major tools : a provided code which served as the basis of our project as well as the game oriented software named Unity. 🏗️
+As part of our object-oriented programming (OOP) lessons in PHP, our final exam is a project which consists in the making of an inspired Habitica website. 🏗️

-The role of our website is quite simple : users to make complete lines by moving pieces of different shapes named tetrominos which scroll from the top to the bottom of the screen.
-The completed rows then disappear while earning points and the player can fill in the freed squares again. 🕹️
+The goal of our website is quite simple : users create one habit per day in a group with other members and have to check it to fulfill it.
+It then earns points to the party or remove it if the habit is not checked by the end of the chosen periodicity.

 # Fonctionalities :